tatut/paintbots/bots/shell/README.md

-# Simple example bots
+# Simple shell script bot example

-This folder contains example bot implementations.

-* `shell` contains bash scripts using curl
-* `python` a python example
-* `node` a node javascript example

-Simple scripts that use the paintbots API to draw stuff.
+Simple shell scripts that use the paintbots API to draw stuff.

 Bots use the `PAINTBOTS_URL` environment variable to read the URL of the server.
 The ID of a registered bot is set to `PAINTBOTS_ID`